-A Continuing Care Retirement Community offers the greatest security possible through knowing changes in your needs can be accommodated when aging throws you a sudden curve ball.
-When unplanned circumstances arise, having a host of services readily available in the retirement village where you live relieves a great deal of stress for you, your spouse and your family.
-Some services can be provided in your apartment or cottage while others are most beneficial when provided in a setting uniquely suited for specialized needs.
+A Life Plan Retirement Community, also known as a Continuing Care Retirement Community (CCRC), offers the greatest security possible as you know if your needs change, the community can be accommodate you when aging throws you a sudden curve ball.
+When unplanned circumstances arise, having a host of services readily available in the retirement community where you live relieves a great deal of stress for you, your spouse and your family.
+Some services can be provided in your apartment or cottage while others are most beneficial when provided in a setting uniquely suited for specialized needs such as Personal Care or Healthcare Centers for skilled care.
 Such flexibility and access to services will not be found in active adult or 55+ communities.

 Short term illness or surgery got you down?

 Professional rehabilitative care is available on an in-patient or out-patient basis depending on your specific medical needs.
 Should you find life in a cottage is becoming too difficult or isolating, your priority transfer to a convenient apartment will make life easier and more enjoyable.
 And at United Zion, you have the security in knowing that your care needs will be met regardless of your care level and your ability to pay the cost of additional care!
 This is an essential feature not all retirement communities provide.

 Considering an active adult or 55 plus community?

 Owning a property eventually requires selling that property when health needs arise 10 or 20 years later.
 This process can become particularly traumatic when facing serious health needs at the same time.
 Consider that as you age, your neighbors also age making that once vibrant active adult community less appealing to future purchasers 20 years your junior.
 The tried and tested alternative of a Life Plan retirement community offers full independence for today and a host of services and assistance you will greatly appreciate in future years.